How Much to Charge As a Personal Trainer

 The less time and personal touch you offer with your service packages, the less value your product will have.
 The more time and attention a client gets from you, the more you can charge.

-This one is simple; check out your competitors.
+Check out your competitors.
 Visit their websites or inquire to find out what they’re charging for services similar to yours.
 Then, compare!
+It is the easiest way to find a benchmark for your skill level and area and if you’re in-person, online or hybrid, without lots of mental hoops!

 Finally, you need to look at the nuts and bolts of your incoming versus outgoing money.
-In other words: how much does it cost to run your business?
-Once you know that, then you can determine how much you need to bring in to make a profit.
+In other words, how much does it cost to run your business?
+Once you know that, you can determine how much you need to bring in to make a profit.

 Consider costs such as equipment, rent for your space, marketing and advertising, and your management software.
 The good news on the personal training software and app front is that it doesn’t have to cost you thousands of dollars for a quality system.
 With My PT Hub’s simple pricing plans, you can get started for less than $50 a month.
 If you sign up for our annual paid monthly plan, you’ll save even more!